saileshpoudel/Android-ToDO-App-MVVM/README.md

 * Install git
 * Install and setup Android Studio.
-* Use git to clone the source code from the central Github repository where the developers have put the actual code for the app.
+* Use git to clone the source code from the central Github repository where the developers have to
+*  put the actual code for the app.
 * Open the cloned project in Android Studio as active project.
 * Build and running app.
 * Transfer the signed APK to your smartphone.

 ## Download code and additional components
 Use git clone in Android Studio as shown in screenshots below.
 Select "Check out project from Version Control" with "Git" as concrete version control system.,
 ![android version](https://user-images.githubusercontent.com/47617497/113496497-ec882b00-9519-11eb-9e06-116698f8c583.PNG)

 ![git url](https://user-images.githubusercontent.com/47617497/113496624-4806e880-951b-11eb-9d4a-c71449b5e9df.PNG)